bouk/staticfiles/README.md

 The `staticfiles` command accept the following arguments:

 ```
--build-tags string
+--build-tags string
       Build tags to write to the file
 -o string
       File to write results to. (default "staticfiles.go")
--p string
+--package string
       Package name of the resulting file.
 Defaults to name of the resulting file directory
 ```

+## Local development mode

+While Staticfiles doesn't have a built-in local development mode, it does support build tags which makes implementing one very easy.
+Simply run `staticfiles` with `--build-tags="!dev"` and add a file in the same directory that implements the same API, but uses `http.FileServer` under the hood.
+You can find an example in `files/files_dev.go`.
+Once you have that set up you can simply do `go build --tags="dev"` to compile the development version.
+In the way I set it up, you could even do `go build --tags="dev" -ldflags="-X github.com/bouk/staticfiles/files.staticDir=$(pwd)/static"` to set the static file directory to a specific path.

 ## API

-The resulting file will contain the following functions an variables:
+The resulting file will contain the following functions and variables:

 ### `func ServeHTTP(http.ResponseWriter, *http.Request)`